Losing weight can be a minefield of outlandish claims and ‘wonder foods’ that promise to help you lose weight.

 What’s more?
 The trendy toast topping is also loaded with unsaturated fats, which seem to prevent the storage of belly fat, as well as satiating fibre and free-radical-killing antioxidants.

-Blueberries are lousy with antioxidants, satiating fibre, potassium, and more, and according to researchers at the University of Michigan, the colourful fruits may also encourage weight loss.
+Blueberries are loaded with antioxidants, satiating fibre, potassium, and more, and according to researchers at the University of Michigan, the colourful fruits may also encourage weight loss.

 Try throwing in a handful with your Lady Shake to boost the flavour and the nutrients!